Thazinhlaing/thazinhlaing/README.md

-# 👋 Hi there
+# 👋 Hi there, Welcome to My GitHub Profile

-I'm **Tha Zin Hlaing**, a passionate MSc Data Analytics with Banking & Finance student at Sheffield Hallam University.
+I’m **Tha Zin Hlaing**, a passionate Software Engineer who loves coding and solving problems.
+I recently completed my **MSc in Data Analytics with Banking & Finance** at Sheffield Hallam University.
-With experience in IT, cybersecurity, and data analytics, I love solving problems using technology and building clean, scalable solutions.
+With over **8 years of experience**, I’ve worked on a variety of projects that allowed me to explore different technologies and domains, including **cybersecurity, data analytics, and software development**.
+I enjoy turning ideas into real solutions and continuously learning new skills along the way.

 ---